bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 Group
 -----

 An Ansible **group** is a logical aggregation of hosts.
-For example, system administrator can define a group "data_base_servers" that would contains hosts "database1" and "database2".
+For example, system administrator can define a group "data_base_servers" that would contain hosts "database1" and "database2".

 **Groups** allow Ansible to provide dedicated **variables** to related hosts or execute tasks on a set of hosts.

-Note: an host can be part of multiple groups.
+Note: a host can be part of multiple groups.

 Variables
 ---------

 Variables in Ansible follow the YAML structure.

-A variable is like in any programming language: an variable name, and a data related.
+A variable is like in any programming language: a variable name, and a data related.

 Multiple kind of variables exist in YAML: